Valsorim98/Internship/Diary/README.md

 * Delete unused and unnecessary code from Task5 card_reader_mongodb project.
 Change the directory of creation of config.ini file.
 Add comments and docstrings.

+* Add a conditional statement to check if the config.ini file is existing, if it is to read it, if it doesn't to write it and read it.

 * Update the documentation of Task5 card_reader_mongodb project with the latest work.